 Ms. Toone hopes to expand KHCC’s program to two full-day classes next fall.
 Currently, she has a wait list of over 200 children for enrollment in the 2014 fall program.
 While her site has applied for funding through the DOE to expand their program, Ms. Toone says their eligibility will not be determined until the spring.

 The DOE did not allocate funding for new full-day UPK spots in the northwest Bronx area last year due to the city’s policy to give priority to low-income neighborhoods.

-KeywordsMontasano, KHCC, UPK, Toone, de Blasio DOE, Eudene, RNH, Cuomo, Klein, Cohen, Administration for Children's Services' Health Care, Head Start, Riverdale Presbyterian Church Nursery School, Mercein, Worchel, Smelin, Rajamani
+KeywordsMontasano, KHCC, UPK, Toone, de Blasio DOE, Eudene, RNH, Cuomo, Klein, Cohen, Administration for Children's Services' Health Care, Head Start, Riverdale Presbyterian Church Nursery School, Mercein, Worchel, Smelin, Maya Rajamani